E-commerce

 Checkout friction and product objective

-Checkout UI extensions: useful reminders
+Checkout UI extensions: helpful reminders

 Shopify, Checkout UI extensions (Security section)